ALL

 Recovery After a Disaster or Emergency

 Accept what’s changed.
 Making sense and meaning out of a disaster can be hard.
-In the first year after a disaster, it’s common for certain events (e.g., birthdays, holidays, change of season) to remind you what’s changed or what you’ve lost.
-Part of recovery and healing is to recognize these times and to know it’s okay to grieve.
+In the first year after a disaster, it’s common for certain events like birthdays, holidays, or a change of season to remind you of what’s changed or what you’ve lost.
+Part of recovery and healing is to recognize these times and to know it’s OK to grieve.

 Manage stress.
 Some stress is expected after a disaster.
-Creating a routine that includes healthy activities you did before the event is a needed step to recover.
-Build in stress-reducing activities like walking or yoga.
-Physical activity can help reduce tension and help your body produce chemicals and hormones that help you cope better.
+Creating a routine that includes healthy activities you did before the event is an important step to recovery.
+Include stress-reducing activities, like walking or yoga, in your routine.
+Physical activity can help reduce tension and helps your body produce chemicals and hormones that help you cope better.

-• thinking about the disaster or emergency all the time
+• thoughts about the disaster or emergency all the time

-• a change in your sleep pattern (e.g., sleeping less or more, waking up through the night, having nightmares, not sleeping at all)
+• a change in your sleep pattern like sleeping less or more, waking up through the night, having nightmares, or not sleeping at all

 • avoiding people or activities that you usually enjoy

-• feeling worried or frustrated more than usual
+• feeling hopeless, worried, or more frustrated than usual

-• Coping with stress after a disaster can affect your physical health.
-You might have more headaches, stomach problems, colds, or allergies than normal.
+• more headaches, stomach problems, colds, or allergies than normal

-• When talking to your doctor or other healthcare provider, let them know you’ve been through a disaster or emergency and if there have been changes in your health.
+Let your doctor or healthcare provider know you’ve been through a disaster or emergency, especially if there have been changes in your health.

 • eat nutritious food